irritanterik/com.theswifties.lametric/README.md

 # LaMetric Time

+Important Note: This is a completely new version and is not compatible with prior releases.
+Please rebuild all flows.

 This app lets you send notifications from Homey to your LaMetric Time devices.

 Multiple devices are supported!

 * Show notification text, optionally with sound and icon